damiralic/SuperuserGamesWebsite/content/docs/_index.md

 ---

 {{< lead >}}
-Learn more about updates in our games!
+Here are all the update blogs for our various games!
 {{< /lead >}}

 ---